shakibaam/linear-algebra/README.md

 # linear-algebra
-some signal processing with python
+some linear algebra concepts with python